Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     ls
     ```

     You should see a \_out folder.

+    ```
+    cd _out
+    ```
     If you navigate to that folder you will see a surprise inside.
 DATA.
 You can configure what data is needed and it will be outputted locally.
     Viewing the example_agent.py file you can see an example:

     ```